Introduction

 Dead Loads

-These are static forces that remain constant over time, such as the weight of the structure itself and any permanent fixtures.
+These static forces remain constant over time, including the weight of the structure itself and any permanent fixtures.

 -